 Educational Technology Training Grants - FY 2019

-In FY18 the Wisconsin Department of Administration awarded approximately $1.5M in TEACH Educational Technology Training Grants to 27 consortia comprised of 197 eligible rural school districts.
 Libraries are now eligible for TEACH Technology Training Grants under 2017 Wisconsin Act 142.
 The act expands eligibility in the Technology for Educational Achievement program (TEACH) to include certain rural community libraries.
-See
+See Governor's Press Release.